georgevanh/Smart-App/README.md

 The Smart App is a web application developed using ASP.NET Core 8 on the backend, Angular 13.3.0 on the frontend, Google Place API for Address look up and Entity Framework Core with an in-memory database.
 It follows the repository pattern for data access and management.
+The app is mobile friendly and provide a web Single Page Application with APIs for capturing customer data and display in a list and detailed view.

 Features

-Allows users to manage customer data.
+Allows users to manage customer data and can allow other apps to consume the Web APIs via Restfull protocols.

 Provides CRUD (Create, Read, Update, Delete) operations for customers.